htvekov/solivia_esphome/README.md

 Package structure is also somewhat different.

 A list of all Delata Solivia inverters registers and the communication protocol is published and can be found here https://forums.ni.com/ni/attachments/ni/170/1007166/1/Public%20RS485%20Protocol%201V2.pdf
+With this list it will be easy to tweak my configuration to fit your inverter variant.

 Tested on both ESP8266 with software uart and ESP32 with hardware uart.
 I experience no issues in production with the ESP8266 software uart.